 Stranded or pushed back

 On Tuesday 60 Afghans who were told by Serbian authorities to go back to FYROM to register are now denied access to both FYROM and Serbia.
-They are currently trapped in no man’s land between the two countries without access to protection organisations such as UNHCR.
+They are currently trapped in no man’s land between the two countries without access to protection organizations such as UNHCR.

 Meanwhile in Serbia, hundreds of people, including women and children, were either stopped from crossing into Croatia or directly pushed back into Serbia from Croatia and Slovenia.
 Around 1000 people were stranded over the weekend at Serbia’s borders with no reliable information and little access even to basic assistance.